midani-47/Message-Queues/README.md

 - Message types must match the queue type (transaction, or prediction)
 - Transaction messages require fields: transaction_id, customer_id, amount, vendor_id
 - Prediction messages require fields: transaction_id, prediction, confidence
+- The message queue service uses a maximum number of messages per queue, which is primarily configured through the global max_messages_per_queue setting in the config.json file (currently set to 5 as per requirements).
+This setting serves as the default for all queues in the system.
+The application also supports a more flexible model where individual queues can have their own limits specified during creation, allowing for queue-specific configurations if needed.
+To test this functionality, simply modify the max_messages_per_queue value in the configuration file before starting the service, or for individual queues, include a custom max_messages value when creating a new queue through the API.

 ## Service API